Improvements to existing School Street

 Improving Hilldrop Road / Hilldrop Crescent public space

 We’re creating an open, green, and welcoming space at this location, designed to feel natural and accessible.
 It will offer a pleasant spot to pause and connect during the school run or daily journeys, with playful features for children and seating for relaxation and social interaction.
-We plan to:
+We are:

-• Replace existing paving with low-level planting in the centre of the space and plant three new trees, adding greenery, shade, and biodiversity, while keeping a paved footway around the space.
+• Replacing existing paving with low-level planting in the centre of the space, adding greenery, shade, and biodiversity, while keeping a paved footway around the space.
+Up to three new trees will be planted later in the year.

-• Create a new seating area that will include three benches and one individual seat, with an additional bench near the junction.
+• Creating a new seating area that will include three benches and one individual seat, with an additional bench near the junction.

-• Add stepping posts and other informal play elements to make the space enjoyable for children heading to nearby schools.
+• Adding stepping posts and other informal play elements to make the space enjoyable for children heading to nearby schools.

 An artist’s impression showing how the public space at Hilldrop Road could look with the proposed improvements